9ae/ace/wiki/vault/s.1_08.md

 Helga stay behind to talk to the museums receptionist, because Vio is not good talking to strangers.

 She follows [Zaki through the city](https://github.com/9ae/ace/blob/master/chapters/01.md#tails-zaki) ending up in an art suppy store.

+While in the park, we see her hide in a bush with the label of Ceilian lilac, "rare flower".

 ##  Why it matters
 Vio is excited they got a lead so soon, and happy to find it worked out.